Supreme Court allows Texas to begin enforcing law that lets police arrest migrants at border

 The high court didn't address whether the law is constitutional.
 The measure now goes back to an appellate court and could eventually return to the Supreme Court.
 In the meantime, it wasn’t clear how soon Texas might begin arresting migrants under the law.

-Opponents say the law, known as Senate Bill 4, is the most dramatic attempt by a state to police immigration since an Arizona law more than a decade ago, portions of which were struck down by the Supreme Court.
+The law, known as Senate Bill 4, is considered by opponents to be the most dramatic attempt by a state to police immigration since an Arizona law more than a decade ago, portions of which were struck down by the Supreme Court.
 Critics have also said the Texas law could lead to civil rights violations and racial profiling.

 White House press secretary Karine Jean-Pierre called the law “harmful and unconstitutional” and said it would burden law enforcement while creating confusion.
 She called on congressional Republicans to settle the issue with a federal border security bill.